livegnik/2way-poc-design/01-protocol/04-cryptography.md

 ## 10.4 Cryptographic success with higher layer rejection

-If cryptographic checks succeed but higher layers reject the envelope due to ordering, schema, or ACL rules, the message must be treated as rejected.
+If cryptographic checks succeed but higher layers reject the envelope due to [ordering](07-sync-and-consistency.md), [schema](../02-architecture/managers/05-schema-manager.md), or [ACL rules](06-access-control-model.md), the message must be treated as rejected.
 Cryptographic validity must not override ordering constraints, schema constraints, or ACL constraints.

-The handling of peer scoring, rate limiting, and sync state consequences of repeated failures is defined in the DoS and sync specifications, not in this file.
+The handling of peer scoring, rate limiting, and sync state consequences of repeated failures is defined in [11-dos-guard-and-client-puzzles.md](11-dos-guard-and-client-puzzles.md) and [07-sync-and-consistency.md](07-sync-and-consistency.md), not in this file.